openstack/cinder/doc/source/configuration/block-storage/drivers/open-e-joviandss-driver.rst

      - Default value
      - Description
    * - ``backend_name``
-     - JovianDSS-iSCSI
+     - Open-EJovianDSS
      - Name of the back end
    * - ``chap_password_len``
      - 12
      - Length of the unique generated CHAP password.
    * - ``driver_use_ssl``
      - True
-     - Use SSL to send requests to JovianDSS[1]
+     - Use SSL to send requests to Open-E JovianDSS[1]
    * - ``driver_ssl_cert_verify``
      - True
-     - Verify authenticity of JovianDSS[1] certificate
+     - Verify authenticity of Open-E JovianDSS[1] certificate
    * - ``driver_ssl_cert_path``
      - None
-     - Path to the JovianDSS[1] certificate for verification
+     - Path to the Open-E JovianDSS[1] certificate for verification
    * - ``iscsi_target_prefix``
      - iqn.2016-04.com.open-e:01:cinder-
      - Prefix that will be used to form target name for volume